kobsio/kobs/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  Keep PR title verbose enough and add prefix telling about what plugin it touches e.g "[prometheus]" or "[core]" -->
+  Keep PR title verbose enough and add prefix telling about what plugin it touches e.g "[prometheus]" or "[app]" -->

 <!--